ChristopherEeles/ObsidianNotebook/Vault/Garden/Hill Equation.md

 	- Derived from __Hill-Langmuir Equation__ by incorporating a signal-transduction function from _occupancy theory_ via _operational model of agonism_[^1]
 	* Dependent variable is biological response for this case
 * Caveats:
-	* The __Hill Equation__ for biological responses is a combination of both mechanistic and empirical parameters and has thus been criticized for excluding a factor for agnoist-receptor activation via conformational change
+	* The __Hill Equation__ for biological responses is a combination of both mechanistic and empirical parameters and has thus been criticized for excluding a factor for agonist-receptor activation via conformational change
 	* More complex mechanism-based models have been developed